 In my never-ending quest to improve my blog, I’ve discovered a new feature in WordPress.com!
 Yes, if you look below, you will see … Ta da!
 A slide show!

 I’m not sure why, but I have a lot of pics that I have saved from the Internet.
 For some strange reason, I saved a lot of pics with computers in them.
 What exactly does that say about me?
 Hmm.
 I wonder.
-So if you look below you will see some of my favorite PC pics.
-I took the liberty of adding my own captions.
+So, if you look below, you will see some of my favorite PC pics.

 I hope to occasionally use this feature in my blog in the future!